vinissaurus/PWM-Speed/README.md

 # PWM-Speed
-Simples PWM controller based on a 555 timer
+Simple PWM controller based on a 555 timer, for use on a PC fan to control it's speed.